meirka8/twin/DOCUMENTATION.md

 ### Preview

 The file preview feature is implemented by setting a `isPreviewing` flag in the model.
 When this flag is true, the `View` function renders the preview content in an overlay instead of the two panes.
 The file content is read by the `previewFileCmd` command.
+The preview supports scrolling by tracking a `previewScrollY` offset in the model.

+### Layout Improvements

+Recent updates have addressed layout issues to ensure consistent pane heights and correct rendering within the terminal window, preventing rows from being cut off or panes from overflowing.